yiming-liao/logry/README.md

 <h1 align="center">Logry</h1>

 <div align="center">

-A clean, lightweight, cross-platform logging library for Node.js and modern browsers,
+A lightweight, extensible logger for universal JavaScript runtimes like Node.js, browsers, and Edge.
-fully typed and customizable with scoped loggers, formatter pipelines,
-and modular handlers offering full flexibility for custom processing and delivery.
+Includes scoped loggers, formatter pipelines, and modular handlers for file logging, remote delivery, or custom use.

 </div>